What Is AWS Storage Gateway?

 AWS Storage Gateway Pricing

-For current information about pricing, see the AWS Storage Gateway pricing page.
+For current information about pricing, see the Pricing on the AWS Storage Gateway details page.

 Plan Your AWS Storage Gateway Deployment